apache/petri/content/projects.md

 ## Current Cultures

+No cultures currently in Petri.

+## Past Cultures

 - [BuildStream](buildstream) -- [source](https://github.com/apache/petri/blob/master/content/pages/buildstream.md)

   BuildStream is an integration build system.
 It models dependencies at a project level, enabling projects to use their own underlying build system